cloudmesh/cloudmesh-manual/docs/_sources/manual/cmd5/admin.rst.txt

          cms admin system info

       This can be very useful in case you are filing an issue or bug.

+      The command

+        cms admin mongo ssh

+      is only supported for docker and allows for debugging to login to the running container.
+This function may be disabled in future.

 Timer: 0.0000s (man admin --format=rst)